 On the date of inception of the Trust, the Custodian received 30,000 ounces of gold on behalf of the Trust in exchange for 300,000 Shares (3 Baskets).
 Trading of the Trust's Shares commenced on November 18, 2004.
-In the year ended September 30, 2020, an additional 201,800,000 Shares (2,018 Baskets), were created in exchange for 18,975,592 ounces of gold, and 81,400,000 Shares (814 Baskets) were redeemed in exchange for 7,657,128 ounces of gold.
-For accounting purposes, the Trust reflects creations and the gold receivable with respect to such creations on the date of receipt of a notification of a creation but does not deliver Shares until the requisite amount of gold is receivable and gold payable relate to creations and redemptions that had not been completed.
+In the year ended September 30, 2021, an additional 67,500,000 Shares (675 Baskets), were created in exchange for 6,325,889 ounces of gold, and 161,600,000 Shares (1,616 Baskets) were redeemed in exchange for 15,146,200 ounces of gold.
+For accounting purposes, the Trust reflects creations and the gold receivable with respect to such creations on the date of receipt of a notification of a creation but does not deliver Shares until the requisite amount of gold is received.
+Upon a redemption, the Trust delivers gold upon receipt of Shares.
+All references in this discussion to gold receivable and gold payable relate to creations and redemptions that had not been completed.
 These creations and redemptions were completed in the normal course of business, including the receipt and payment of the gold by the Custodian.